 The scones were really lovely and the cakes very creative.
 My favourite was an exquisite Blackberry and Violet Cream Cake with delicate floral flavours.

-As tea takes place in the elegant hotel lobby, the dress code is fairly relaxed but again I recommend stylish smart casual.
+As tea takes place in the elegant hotel lobby, the dress code is fairly relaxed but again I recommend a minimum of stylish smart casual.

-This oasis on the fourth floor of the iconic Harrods department store, The Harrods Tea Rooms are another elegant place for afternoon tea in London.
+This oasis on the fourth floor of the iconic Harrods department store, The Georgian Restaurant is another elegant place for afternoon tea in London.

 There are so many different kinds of tea on offer here.
 When we last visited, the sandwiches, scones and pastries all arrived at once.
 When this happens, it is traditional to work your way from the bottom of the tea stand to the top.
 So you start with the sandwiches at the bottom of the tea stand, then enjoy the scones, jam, and cream in the middle and finally, the marvellous cakes and pastries at the top.